hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

    ``lastDescendantNodeId + 1``.
 Note that in this example this skips over the event with ``nodeId: 5`` which exercises ``AmuletRules_Transfer``.
 This is important as you already accounted for this event through the parent event at node id 4.
+Note that one transaction can contain multiple deposits including mixing 1 and 2-step deposits in the same transaction.

 .. _one-step-withdrawal-workflow: